 In any business, meetings make up a part of your work day.
 Whether you're part of a big corporate practice, or a small independent you're going to be holding and attending meetings.
 We're in the same boat, and we have learned some of the makings of a good meeting versus a bad meeting.

-So, what makes a meeting good?
-Active meetings attendees and a decisive outcome are two things that we think contribute to a good meeting.
+Active attendees and a decisive outcome are two things that we think contribute to a good meeting.
 Whether you're meeting about practice processes, making a big purchase, or hiring new talent for your team you need to make sure you're running a meeting that is putting you on track to meet your end goal.
 Let's look at these 5 tips for making sure your next meeting is effective and keeping your optical practice efficiency on track.

 Keep Them Short

 One of the biggest complaints we hear about meetings is that they take up too much time.
-The longer your meetings are the more chances there will be of people losing focus or trying to complete other work during the meeting, which is counter-productive.
-If you're planning a meeting that you think is going to run too long, consider breaking it up into a couple of meetings instead of cramming it all into one.
+The longer your meetings are, the more chances there will be of people losing focus or trying to complete other work during the meeting, which is counter-productive.
+If you're planning a meeting that you think is going to run too long, consider breaking it up into a couple of meetings.
 It could be that you're trying to fit too much into one meeting instead of keeping just one meeting goal and objective.
 Plus, if you're keeping up with regularly scheduled meetings that should also help keep your meetings concise and focused.

 Make It Memorable

 Making your meetings memorable is a good way to keep your team engaged.
 A Fast Company article had a couple great examples of making meetings more memorable.
 One way to keep people on time is to start your meetings at an odd time, like 8:18am.
 Another example from that same article is to encourage coloring during meetings.
 This type of meeting lets your team color, talk, and decompress, and coloring during a meeting can help promote more active listening and is more beneficial than multitasking on something like email.